sbrevolution5/python-finance-tracker/README.md

 # features and functionality
 currently has category class which functions like an account.
 Allows user to deposit and withdrawl from the category, and then create a chart that shows what percentage of the total budget was spent in a month.

+# Base features
+Can add transactions to dataframe
+    dataframe has 4 columns Deposit (bool),Amount(float),Date(Date),Category(Categorical),Description(String)
+will tell us balance

 # TODO List
 Inputs for new financial records more ways to process/analyze the data